TylerDonghwi/Unit-Converter/README.md

 # Unit-Converter

 Simple JavaScript Project<br>
-Using HTML, CSS and JavaScript knowledge to create a unit converter project.
+Used HTML, CSS and JavaScript knowledge to create a unit converter project.